manicmaniac/backquotes/README.rst

 Restrictions
 ------------

-``backquotes`` does not work in Python REPL.
+- ``backquotes`` does not work in Python REPL.
 Import it in REPL causes warnings.
+- a module which imports ``backquotes`` does not work when it is imported.

 Install
 -------